rayanserrao/Django-MiniBlog/readme.md

 **It conatains the dashboard page where logedin person can see the post and his profile. the home page contains all the posts that has been created.**

+**Created seacrh option where user can search anything he wants to find.
+Added comments and replies to a post and also the total number of views of the post.**